szczyglis-dev/py-gpt/README.md

 The following plugins are currently available:

-- `API calls` - Connects models to external services through user-defined API endpoints, request methods, parameters, and payloads.
+- `API calls` - connects models to external services through user-defined API endpoints, request methods, parameters, and payloads.

-- `Audio Input` - Adds speech recognition and microphone input using providers such as OpenAI Whisper, local Whisper, Google, Bing, and xAI Grok Voice.
+- `Audio input` - adds speech recognition and microphone input using providers such as OpenAI Whisper, local Whisper, Google, Bing, and xAI Grok Voice.

-- `Audio Output` - Adds text-to-speech output using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.
+- `Audio output` - adds text-to-speech output using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.

-- `Autonomous Agent (inline)` - Runs an autonomous multi-step conversation loop inside standard chat modes and can cooperate with other enabled plugins to complete tasks.
+- `Autonomous mode` - runs an autonomous multi-step conversation loop inside standard chat modes and can cooperate with other enabled plugins to complete tasks.

-- `Bitbucket` - Connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.
+- `Bitbucket` - connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.

-- `Chat with Files (LlamaIndex, inline)` - Adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
+- `Chat with Files (RAG, inline)` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.

-- `Code Interpreter` - Lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
+- `Code interpreter (v2)` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.

-- `Context history (calendar, inline)` - Gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
+- `Context history (calendar, inline)` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.

-- `Crontab / Task scheduler` - Lets models create and manage scheduled prompts and tasks using cron-based schedules.
+- `Crontab / Task scheduler` - lets models create and manage scheduled prompts and tasks using cron-based schedules.

-- `Custom Commands` - Exposes user-defined system commands and scripts as callable tools with configurable arguments and execution rules.
+- `Custom commands` - exposes user-defined system commands and scripts as callable tools with configurable arguments and execution rules.

-- `Experts (inline)` - Makes enabled expert presets available from standard chat modes so the current model can delegate specialized tasks to them.
+- `Experts (inline)` - makes enabled expert presets available from standard chat modes so the current model can delegate specialized tasks to them.

-- `Facebook` - Connects to the Facebook Graph API for working with pages, posts, photos, and related account information.
+- `Facebook` - connects to the Facebook Graph API for working with pages, posts, photos, and related account information.

-- `Files I/O` - Gives models controlled access to local files and directories for reading, writing, copying, moving, downloading, searching, and indexing data.
+- `Files I/O` - gives models controlled access to local files and directories for reading, writing, copying, moving, downloading, searching, and indexing data.

-- `GitHub` - Connects to GitHub for repository, file, issue, pull request, code search, and account operations.
+- `GitHub` - connects to GitHub for repository, file, issue, pull request, code search, and account operations.

-- `Google` - Integrates Gmail, Drive, Calendar, Contacts, Keep, Docs, Maps, Colab, and YouTube so models can work with Google services from conversations.
+- `Google` - integrates Gmail, Drive, Calendar, Contacts, Keep, Docs, Maps, Colab, and YouTube so models can work with Google services from conversations.

-- `Image Generation (inline)` - Adds image generation and editing directly to conversations using a separately configured image model without requiring a mode change.
+- `Image generation (inline)` - adds image generation and editing directly to conversations using a separately configured image model without requiring a mode change.

-- `Mailer` - Provides email access through configured mail services, including sending and reading messages where supported.
+- `Mailer` - provides email access through configured mail services, including sending and reading messages where supported.

-- `Memory (inline)` - Maintains compact database-backed long-term memory plus raw keyed memory, using a global scope outside projects and an isolated memory scope for each project.
+- `Memory (inline)` - maintains compact database-backed long-term memory plus raw keyed memory, using a global scope outside projects and an isolated memory scope for each project.

-- `MCP` - Connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.
+- `MCP` - connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.

-- `Mouse and Keyboard` - Lets models control the mouse and keyboard, capture screenshots, and interact with the desktop or supported sandbox environment.
+- `Mouse and keyboard` - lets models control the mouse and keyboard, capture screenshots, and interact with the desktop or supported sandbox environment.

-- `OpenStreetMap` - Adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.
+- `OpenStreetMap` - adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.

-- `Real Time` - Appends the current date and/or time to system prompts so models can receive up-to-date local time context.
+- `Real time` - appends the current date and/or time to system prompts so models can receive up-to-date local time context.

-- `Serial port / USB` - Gives models access to configured serial and USB devices for reading data and sending commands.
+- `Serial port / USB` - gives models access to configured serial and USB devices for reading data and sending commands.

-- `Server (SSH/FTP)` - Connects to remote servers through SSH, SFTP, or FTP for command execution, file transfers, and filesystem operations.
+- `Server (SSH/FTP)` - connects to remote servers through SSH, SFTP, or FTP for command execution, file transfers, and filesystem operations.

-- `Slack` - Connects to Slack workspaces for reading conversations, managing messages, working with users, and transferring files.
+- `Slack` - connects to Slack workspaces for reading conversations, managing messages, working with users, and transferring files.

-- `System Prompt Extra (append)` - Automatically appends reusable custom instructions or additional context to the active system prompt.
+- `Extra system prompt` - automatically appends reusable custom instructions or additional context to the active system prompt.

-- `System (OS)` - Provides access to the operating system and executes system commands through PyGPT's host or sandbox execution mechanisms.
+- `System (OS)` - provides access to the operating system and executes system commands through PyGPT's host or sandbox execution mechanisms.

-- `Telegram` - Connects to Telegram bots or user accounts for messaging, chat access, contacts, media, and file transfers.
+- `Telegram` - connects to Telegram bots or user accounts for messaging, chat access, contacts, media, and file transfers.

-- `Tuya (IoT)` - Connects to Tuya Cloud so models can inspect, search, and control supported smart-home and IoT devices.
+- `Tuya (IoT)` - connects to Tuya Cloud so models can inspect, search, and control supported smart-home and IoT devices.

-- `TwelveLabs` - Adds video understanding and multimodal embeddings using TwelveLabs Pegasus and Marengo models.
+- `TwelveLabs` - adds video understanding and multimodal embeddings using TwelveLabs Pegasus and Marengo models.

-- `Vision (inline)` - Adds image analysis to supported chat modes by routing image input through a separately configured vision-capable model.
+- `Vision (inline)` - adds image analysis to supported chat modes by routing image input through a separately configured vision-capable model.

-- `Voice Control (inline)` - Lets spoken commands trigger configured PyGPT actions directly while a conversation is active.
+- `Voice control (inline)` - lets spoken commands trigger configured PyGPT actions directly while a conversation is active.

-- `Web Search` - Adds real-time web search, webpage retrieval, crawling, and external-content indexing using supported search providers and LlamaIndex loaders.
+- `Web search` - adds real-time web search, webpage retrieval, crawling, and external-content indexing using supported search providers and LlamaIndex loaders.

-- `Wikipedia` - Provides Wikipedia search, article lookup, summaries, geographic discovery, and random-page access.
+- `Wikipedia` - provides Wikipedia search, article lookup, summaries, geographic discovery, and random-page access.

-- `Wolfram Alpha` - Adds computational knowledge, symbolic and numeric mathematics, unit conversions, matrix operations, and generated plots through Wolfram Alpha.
+- `Wolfram Alpha` - adds computational knowledge, symbolic and numeric mathematics, unit conversions, matrix operations, and generated plots through Wolfram Alpha.

-- `X/Twitter` - Connects to X for searching and reading posts, publishing content, managing interactions, bookmarks, and media.
+- `X/Twitter` - connects to X for searching and reading posts, publishing content, managing interactions, bookmarks, and media.

 **Tip:** Inline plugins do not require the `+ Tools` option in the toolbox.
 Once enabled, they remain active throughout the conversation and can provide their functionality automatically when applicable.